What is Too Damn Easy About? This cash gifting, pyramid scheme “opportunity” is a bizarre one you need to see to believe.

 People are being convinced that sending off up to $18,000 to a stranger is a good idea.
 They have visions of all these other strangers sending up to $18,000 back to them.
 Don’t fall for this!

 I don’t usually throw the “scam” word around lightly.
-While some opportunities may be expensive, and some may be doomed to plateau relatively quickly, most usually offer up some kind of product or service making them legal.
+While many online opportunities may be expensive, and some may be doomed to plateau relatively quickly, most usually offer up some kind of product or service making them legal.

 This is not one of those opportunities.

-What is Too Damn Easy about?
+Is Too Damn Easy a scam?
+Yes.
 It’s a cash gifting scheme using a modern take on chain letters.